wecodemore/grunt-githooks/README.md

 > A Grunt plugin to help bind Grunt tasks to Git hooks

-Work is in progress to support these two use cases:

- - when working with Git GUI, makins sure hooks have the appropriate path to Grunt – [issue #8](https://github.com/rhumaric/grunt-githooks/issues/8)

 ## Getting Started
 This plugin requires Grunt `~0.4.1`